 This capstone program course provides senior level psychology students with the opportunity to integrate previous statistical, methodological, and content area studies into the conduct, evaluation, report, and critique of a quantitative study in psychology.
-Building on students' research proposals completed in prior courses, the focus of this seminar is on the completion and report of those studies in a manner, style, and format consistent with the standards of the profession.
+The focus of this seminar is on the completion and report of those studies in a manner, style, and format consistent with the standards of the profession.